Because Rand was a science fiction writer who aspired to be a philosopher, this seems a place to say something about the ethics of Ayn Rand.

 I know of only one mainstream philosopher who cited Rand (Robert Nozick).
 So why don’t philosophers take Rand seriously?
-Because consistently, Rand’s reasoning is so obviously and hopelessly flawed that it does not rise to the standards of philosophers.
+Because consistently, Rand’s reasoning is so obviously flawed that it does not rise to the standards of philosophers.
 Two examples will suffice, from the big Galt speech.

 First, Rand attempts epistemology (the theory of knowledge) but never rises above a parody of epistemology.
 She, in the voice of Galt, tells us that a=a.
 Everything follows from this, she asserts.